Projects & Research

 City of Guadalupe

-In developing the Guadalupe Community Plan, graduate students from the Cal Poly, San Luis Obispo, City and Regional Planning department worked with City officials and community residents to formulate three different development scenarios.
+In developing the Guadalupe Community Plan, graduate students from the Cal Poly, San Luis Obispo, City & Regional Planning Department worked with city officials and community residents to formulate three different development scenarios.
 From these, a preferred scenario emerged, illustrating a possible future of Guadalupe in 2030.
 The preferred scenario accommodates the projected population and housing needs as well as the opportunities and constraints for future growth in Guadalupe

 Brazil urbanism explored.
 This is the theme of CAED professors Vicente del Rio and William Siembieda new book published by the University Press of Florida.
 "Easily the best book on Brazilian urbanism, " says Javier de Masones, honorary president of the Spanish Planning Association.
 Peter Ward, Professor at the University Texas says "This superbly illustrated volume covers an impressive range of urban experiences in Brazil."
 Michael Dear, University of Southern California states "Radically alters our understanding just when Brazil is taking its place on the world global stage."